-Cuba's Fidel Castro: Survivor turns 90
+Cuba's Fidel Castro survived assassination attempts

 Story highlights

-- Cuban officials claim there have been 600 attempts on Castro's life
+- Cuban officials claim there were 600 attempts on Castro's life

 - Plots included poison pills and a toxic dive suit

-Havana, Cuba (CNN)Fidel Castro turned 90 on Saturday, and few people may be as shocked by the former Cuban leader's longevity as Castro himself.
+Havana, Cuba (CNN)Former Cuban leader Fidel Castro was a legendary survivor -- besting what Cuban officials say were more than 600 attempts to kill him.

-He has lived much of his long life in the spotlight -- and much of it in the crosshairs -- surviving a half century of assassination plots and attempts against him.
+He lived much of his long life in the spotlight -- and much of it in the crosshairs -- surviving a half century of assassination plots.

-In a column titled "The Birthday" that was published in Cuban-state media Saturday, Castro said his younger brother Raul would have replaced him had "the adversary been successful in their plans of elimination.
+In a column titled "The Birthday" that was published in Cuban-state media on his 90th birthday August 13, Castro wrote that his younger brother Raul would have replaced him had "the adversary been successful in their plans of elimination.
 I almost laughed at the Machiavellian plans of the US Presidents."

-Now in his ninth decade and increasingly infirm, Castro's mortality is very much on his mind.
+As that milestone birthday approached, Castro's mortality was very much on his mind.

 "Soon I will be 90," Castro said during a rare public appearance in Havana in April, at a meeting of the island's ruling Communist Party.
 "Never would such an idea have occurred to me.
 It was not the fruit of any effort, it was the whim of fate.
 Soon I will be like all the rest."